Federal judge to personally review 111 documents former Trump attorney John Eastman wants to keep secret - KESQ

 Federal judge to personally review 111 documents former Trump attorney John Eastman wants to keep secret

-A federal judge said Wednesday he will review communications about the 2020 presidential election between right-wing lawyer John Eastman, former President Donald Trump and others before determining if they are protected by attorney-client privilege or should be turned over to the House select committee investigating January 6, 2021.
+A federal judge said Wednesday that he will review emails about the 2020 presidential election between right-wing lawyer John Eastman, former President Donald Trump and others before determining if they are protected by attorney-client privilege or should be turned over to the House select committee investigating January 6, 2021.

-The judge, David O. Carter of the Central District of California, did not weigh in at this time on the House’s accusation that Eastman and Trump engaged in a “criminal conspiracy” to overturn the vote, but said he would write more extensively about the arguments in the case later.
+The judge, David O. Carter of the Central District of California, did not weigh in at this time on the House committee’s accusation that Eastman and Trump engaged in a “criminal conspiracy” to overturn the 2020 vote.

 For now, Carter said he would look at the 111 documents in dispute from Eastman’s Chapman University email account between January 4 and 7, 2021.
 Until now, those emails had been the subject of litigation but not disclosed — even to the judge.

-Carter is positioned now to ultimately decide whether the House gets access to the emails — and he could also wade into the meatier questions of the significance of what the House has found in its investigation so far.
+Carter is positioned now to ultimately decide whether the House panel gets access to the emails — and he could also wade into the meatier questions of the significance of what the committee has found in its investigation so far.

 “As the Court has previously noted, the evidence suggests that communications from those days are essential to the Select Committee’s pressing investigation,” the judge wrote on Wednesday.